-There is a popular feminist theory – sob, cry rape when you are in trouble.
+There is a popular feminist theory – sob, ‘cry rape’ when you are in trouble.
 Create something new, something extraordinary, imagine rape either child abuse, rape or gang rape – people mostly will believe your story.
 If they don’t, call them chauvinists, pigs, morons, rapists…etc.

 Yeah, I know I am already branded as one because I did not believe her story.
 Rather I think it is merely a publicity stunt by her.
 Here are the reasons –

 - Barkha Dutt told her child sexual abuse story in her latest book after 36 years of the crime.
-She is not a shy or afraid lady.
-One who could divorce two times (I don’t care about her personal life though) can’t be taken as a meek or shy person at all.
+She is not a shy or fearful woman.
+One who could divorce two times (I don’t care about her personal life though) can’t be taken as a meek or a shy person at all.
 If one has seen her debates and the way Barkha silences men, one will easily understand her male hating attitude (and I am sorry if I mix that with her multiple divorces) but one does not need any intelligence to understand that Barkha couldn’t have been silent for so long on her own childhood abuse.

 - Incidentally, these stories were written in her latest book.
 So how many ways you know to popularize a book?
 Well, learn this trick from her.
 Barkha got an international platform to popularize her book so she did.
-All global and viral media is talking about her stories and everyone wants to know more about it today.
+All global and viral media is talking about her stories and everyone wants to know more about it.
 Either they want to criticize her or they want to sympathize/empathize with her.
 They only have one option – read her book.
 So quick, free and easy method to gain publicity.
 Anyways people are not reading books these days.
 They need some masala to even buy it.

 - While elaborating why she broke her silence after so many years, Barkha told that while she believed women should come out and report sexual violence, she had to become a leader and show the way to them.
 We understand that very well, but don’t understand why she needed so many years and an international forum to show the violence against her when she had already attended other international forums earlier and she had been very vocal about these issues always.
 So what changed?
 Oh yes, Barkha didn’t publish the book earlier.
 We understand.

 - The recent time is very much against her.
 Indians know her as an anti-national more than anything else.
 Her intention to shame India and her culture in every possible way is also well known.
 An image building was necessary.
 Nothing else works better for a woman rather than bringing in some sob stories.
 When feminist mothers can imagine rape of their 28-day old babies in India and when mainstream media publishes and makes that a confirmed rape based on such stories, how could Barkha be different.
-After all, she comes from a same NDTV and media background that knows how to popularize any crap.
+After all, she comes from the same NDTV and media background that knows how to popularize any crap.

 - Barkha didn’t publish any names.
 Both the incidents she narrated are so vague.
 One incident in childhood with one relative.
-Another one, a fling in college days.
+Another one, a fling in her college days.
 She does not have guts to take those names because those incidents might be completely made up stories.
 People still believe such stories because the finger is not at them.
 Let her publicize the names and fight it out in courts if she is telling the truth why telling stories to outside world when we don’t have any check on the veracity.
 She is only trying to create a sensation around her recent book and not on child sexual abuse.
-Because in terms of child sexual abuse a WCD survey showed male children are abused more than females, so if Barkha wanted to bring that perspective, she is at a loss too.
+Because in terms of child sexual abuse a WCD survey showed male children are abused more than female children, so if Barkha wanted to bring that perspective, she is at a loss too.

 - The fact that lawyers told her that the case would take 20/25 years, could have been correct because her case lacked substance.
 Because they could have realized that she could have done the wrong in the college incident and actually she was at fault.
 Who knows?
 It is time that she published the names of the lawyers who suggested her the same.
-Hehe, I know she can’t do that because the incident could be a fictitious story.
+Hehe.., I know she can’t do that because the incident could be a fictitious story.
 I am also interested to know which criminal cases in India ran for 20/25 years.
 Yeah, I am really insane because I don’t believe such sexual harassment cases run for so long if they are based on facts.